Sidequery

 Sidequery is a versatile tool, but it's not for everyone.
 We'll be real with you about some of our strengths and weaknesses compared to some other alternatives.

 We know Sidequery can be polarizing.
 It might work for you, it might not.
 If you're just starting out building analytics for a small project or startup, it could be a great choice.
-You can version control your work git, easily read the tiles (no .ipynb nonsense), and heck, probably have an LLM convert them to another format for another tool if you ever outgrow Sidequery.
 We're not going to lock your data or "api access" behind an enterprise plan.

 You can see what we're good at here.
 Below are some situations where Sidequery might not be the best choice: